sg-s/xolotl/docs/reference/matlab/xfit.md

 The `data` property can hold any user-defined data.
 You may want to use this if your cost function required additional data to measure the cost.
 For example, if you want to fit a neuron to a specifiy voltage trace, you would store it here.

+### 'nonlcon'

+Nonlinear inequality and equaity constraints, only supported for engines that support them.
+To understand how to use these constraints, look at MATLAB's documentation [here](https://www.mathworks.com/help/optim/ug/nonlinear-constraints.html)

 ## Methods

 -------